hexagramg/aioyfinance/README.md

     tickers = yf.Tickers(tickers_names)

-    #doing any task will return 2 values, list of results
+    # doing any task will return 2 values,
-    #and list of tickers that catched exceptions
+    # list of results and list of tickers that catched exceptions
+    # unless variable HANDLE_EXCEPTION is set to False
     ts, excepted = await tickers.get_timeseries('1d', '6mo')
     data, _ = await tickers.get_statistics()
     data, _ = await tickers.get_profiles()
+    data, _ = await tickers.get_income(annual=False)
+    # for every method in Ticker there is a caller in Tickers

 ```

 There is a way to configure some requests handling parameters